vocdoni/docs/README.md

 + How to choose which relay to encrypt the `vote package` with?
 How can it be randomized?
 + How a `User` chooses which relay connects to?
-+ How does the `relay` pool looks like?
++ How does the `relay` pool look like?
-+ How does a `user` validates that her `vote-package` has been added into the blockchain?
++ How does a `user` validate that her `vote-package` has been added into the blockchain?
-  + Does it need to keep downloading every new hash of agregated `vote packages`?
+  + Does it need to keep downloading every new hash of aggregated `vote packages`?

 ### Known Weaknesses
 - ZK-snarks trusted setup